-Amazon is also testing completely autonomous robots called Scout with six prototypes to facilitate field delivery of products at the doorstep of the customer.
+Amazon is also testing completely autonomous robots called Scout with six prototypes to facilitate field delivery of products at the customer’s doorstep.

-All these connected devices result from IoT, which is enabling businesses to push the envelope of innovation and deliver a customer-delight experience at a faster speed.
+All these connected devices result from IoT, enabling businesses to push the envelope of innovation and deliver a customer-delight experience faster.

 2. Warehouse Optimization

 The increasing number of orders and multiple products in the catalog has exponentially increased the size of warehouses.
 And with numerous types of perishable and non-perishable products lying under one roof, warehouse management has become even more complicated.